 Machine translation, as the name suggests, is using machine software to translate all your webpages.

 This may be something like Google Translate or another web application that takes all your words and spits out a translation.

 Of course, this can be a much lower cost than hiring someone to translate it.
 But, of course, this has some pretty big downsides too.

 The main one being the accuracy of grammar and the sound of it.

-Machine translations take every word literally and don’t take grammar into account… At all.
+Machine translations or plugins like WPML take every word literally and don’t take grammar into account… At all.

 This will lead to very strange sentences and word choice, which means there is a lot of editing required before you can show this content to humans.

 - Low quality will leave a bad impression on your customers